Abla Mehio Sibai

 Abla Mehio Sibai (Arabic: عبلة محيو السباعي) is a Professor of Epidemiology at the American University of Beirut (AUB), Lebanon.
-Sibai has served as the Interim Dean of AUB's Faculty of Health Sciences (FHS) from 2020-22 and is currently serving as the Dean of FHS.
-She is also the co-founder and director of the Center for Studies on Aging in Lebanon.
+Sibai has served as the Interim Dean of AUB's Faculty of Health Sciences (FHS) from 2020 to 2022 and is currently the Dean of FHS.
+She is also the co-founder of the Center for Studies on Aging in Lebanon and co-founding director of the AUB University for Seniors Program.

 Early life and education

 Despite being inspired by mathematics, Abla Mehio Sibai studied pharmacy at the American University of Beirut, where she earned her bachelor's degree in 1977.
 Her brief pharmacy career came to a halt because of the violent situation in Lebanon.
 After being a full-time mother for 10 years, she returned to the American University of Beirut where she got her master's degree in epidemiology in 1986.
 Sibai received her PhD in epidemiology from London School of Hygiene and Tropical Medicine in 1997.